souk4711/rubsh/README.md

   * use: Some misbehaved programs use exit codes other than 0 to indicate success.
 Set to treats as success.
   * default value: `[0]`
 * `_no_out`:
   * use: Disables STDOUT being internally stored.
-This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by rubsh.
+This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by Rubsh.
   * default value: `false`
 * `_no_err`:
   * use: Disables STDERR being internally stored.
-This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by rubsh.
+This is useful for commands that produce huge amounts of output that you don’t need, that would otherwise be hogging memory if stored internally by Rubsh.
   * default value: `false`
 * `_out_bufsize`:
   * use: The STDOUT buffer size. nil for unbuffered, 0 for line buffered, anything else for a buffer of that amount.